 Another inmate assaulted and injured you.
-The prison just released the other inmate from segregation, or solitary confinement.
-The guards had heard for days before the inmate’s release that as soon as he was back in general population he planned to attack you.
+The prison just released the other inmate from solitary confinement.
+The guards had heard for days before the inmate’s release that he planned to attack you at his first opportunity.

 Despite all previous warnings, the guards didn’t inform you of the impending attack or take any action to stop the inmate from harming you.
 When the inmate returned, he followed through on his threats and attacked you, causing severe injuries.

 Other inmates serving meals in the solitary cell block heard the inmate tell guards of his plans to hurt you.
 Statements from these witnesses will support your injury claim.